-USSIM will review this Execution Policy at least annually or whenever a material change occurs that affects the firm's ability to continue to obtain the best possible result for USSL on a consistent basis using the methods described in this Execution Policy.
-Any material change that affects USSIM's ability to obtain the best possible result will be communicated to the client.
-This order execution policy will be provided to USSL as per the terms of the IMAA
+This Policy will be reviewed annually or whenever a material change occurs that affects USSIM's ability to continue to obtain Best Execution on a consistent basis using the methods described in this Policy.
+Any material change that affects USSIM's ability to obtain Best Execution would be communicated to USSL.

-14. Consent
+5.8 Consent

-Under MiFID and the FCA Handbook, USSIM requires the prior consent of USSL to this Execution Policy and prior express consent to allow it to execute orders outside a Regulated Market or Multilateral Trading Facility.
-USSIM ordinarily obtains this consent in its management or advisory agreements with USSL.
+Under MiFID and the FCA Handbook, USSIM requires the prior consent of USSL to this Policy and prior express consent to allow it to execute orders outside a Regulated Market or Multilateral Trading Facility.
+USSIM obtains this consent via an investment management and advisory agreement with USSL.